dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 <Snippet path="what-is-dbt-intro" />

-The documentation is written by the tech writer.
-It is is organised by the writer too.
+The documentation is written and organized by the tech writer.

 The tech writer writes teh documentation.
 It is organized by the writer too recieve this program.